ZenMule/miaozhang/static/2025-04-28-montreal-forced-aligner-tutorial/index.md

 # How does MFA do this?

-&gt; "The Montreal Forced Aligner by default goes through four primary stages of training.
-The first pass of alignment uses &lt;span style="color:red;"&gt;**monophone models**&lt;/span&gt;, where each phone is modelled the same regardless of phonological context.
-The second pass uses &lt;span style="color:red;"&gt;**triphone models**&lt;/span&gt;, where context on either side of a phone is taken into account for acoustic models.
-The third pass performs &lt;span style="color:red;"&gt;**LDA+MLLT**&lt;/span&gt; to learn a transform of the features that makes each phone’s features maximally different.
-The final pass enhances the triphone model by taking into account &lt;span style="color:red;"&gt;**speaker differences**&lt;/span&gt;, and calculates a transformation of the mel frequency cepstrum coefficients (MFCC) features for each speaker."
+> "The Montreal Forced Aligner by default goes through four primary stages of training.
+The first pass of alignment uses <span style="color:red;">**monophone models**</span>, where each phone is modelled the same regardless of phonological context.
+The second pass uses <span style="color:red;">**triphone models**</span>, where context on either side of a phone is taken into account for acoustic models.
+The third pass performs <span style="color:red;">**LDA+MLLT**</span> to learn a transform of the features that makes each phone’s features maximally different.
+The final pass enhances the triphone model by taking into account <span style="color:red;">**speaker differences**</span>, and calculates a transformation of the mel frequency cepstrum coefficients (MFCC) features for each speaker."

-&lt;p style="text-align: right;"&gt;---From MFA Official website.&lt;/p&gt;
+<p style="text-align: right;">---From MFA Official website.</p>

 ---